 Despite the undeniable progress made in the long and bumpy road to equality in sport, there are still obstacles and, crucially, prejudices to overcome.
 In seeking to overcome those clichés and stereotypes that certain sports are “a man’s game” or “not for girls”, KUDOS takes great pleasure in shining a light on the women who are directly challenging those frankly rubbish preconceptions by participating in and loving sport.

 The Lionesses Conquering the World

-The SheBelieves triumph was another significant step forward for women’s football in this country, which is growing at a healthy rate knots.
+England’s SheBelieves triumph was another significant step forward for women’s football in this country, which is growing at a healthy rate knots.
 Schemes like Grow the Game are helping to provide opportunities that simply have not been there in years gone by, and participation – particularly among young girls – is hugely up in recent years.
 Anyone who has kids involved at junior football clubs can’t have failed to notice the ever-increasing numbers of girls coming along to play.
-It is a joy to witness.
+It is a heartwarming joy to witness.

-A good example of such growth is Carnmoney Ladies FC in Northern Ireland, with whom we are proud to be linked.
+A good example of such growth is Carnmoney Ladies FC in Northern Ireland, with whom we are proud to be associated.
 Formed in August 2011, the all-female club has grown sufficiently to sustain teams at all age groups from under 7s right through to under 19s – plus a successful senior team and a recently-formed over 30s team.